rohan-bp/cos516project/README.md

-# cos516project

-🤖 Conflict-Directed 🤗 Human Learning
+# COS 516 Project: 🤖 Conflict-Directed 🤗 Human Learning

-There are two components to the project:
+There are two components to this work:

 <h2>Policy Graph Application</h2>